Beavers Can Potentially Flood Crops And Buildings

 Beavers can be found in most wooded lakes and rivers in Texas, and can easily find their way into residential areas as long as the conditions are favorable.
 They tend to avoid arid areas, as year-round conditions do not lend themselves to beaver mating and breeding habits.
 When beavers begin making their homes a little too close to humans, it’s occasionally necessary to remove these animals, so as to avoid flooding and excessive damage to wooden structures.

 Under normal circumstances, legal live-trapping and removal is a commonly used method for control.
 However, it’s important to note that this measure may only last for a season or two, before a new pair of beavers move into the same area and begin to mate and build dams.
 This is often a common occurrence, as beavers are driven from their homes by expanded housing developments encroaching on their habitats.
 Most of the time, these animals will drift farther downstream until they find a suitable location to build a new dam.
 A pair of beavers have the ability to dam a small river, start to finish, in about three or four days.

 Cantu Pest & Termite cares about safe and humane trapping of the wildlife that has invaded your home or business.
 We believe that wildlife invaders do not have to be killed in order to solve the invasion.
 After our professionals have properly and thoroughly employed measures that will eliminate future wildlife infestation then the property owner may choose to have any wildlife in and around the property caught in humane traps.

-If beavers have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.
+If beavers or other pests have made unwanted appearances around your home, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced pest control experts.